-Who calls the tunes in space, Brad Pitt asks NASA astronaut
+Who calls the tunes in space?
+Brad Pitt asks NASA astronaut

-LOS ANGELES (Reuters) - Brad Pitt traded laughs on Monday in a call to the International Space Station with a NASA astronaut, who somersaulted during the zero-gravity interview ahead of this week’s release of the actor’s new film, the space thriller “Ad Astra.”
+WASHINGTON (Reuters) - Brad Pitt traded laughs on Monday in a call to the International Space Station with a NASA astronaut, who somersaulted during the zero-gravity interview ahead of this week’s release of the actor’s new film, the space thriller “Ad Astra.”

-Pitt peppered astronaut Nick Hague with dozens of questions about what life was like in space from NASA’s famed Mission Control Center in Houston.
+Pitt peppered astronaut Nick Hague with dozens of questions about what life was like in space.
+He interviewed Hague from Washington via a transmission line from NASA’s Mission Control Center in Houston.

 “Most important question: Who controls the jam box?”
 Pitt asked, referring to the space station’s music.